ASchurman/crypto/README.md

 * `-o [output file]`
     Indicates where the output of the encrypt/decrypt operation should be written.
 Defaults to aes-output.bin.
 Will not overwrite existing file unless the -f option is used.
+* `-m [mode]`
+    Indicates what mode of operation to use for AES encryption.
+Valid modes are `cbc` and `ecb`, with the default being `cbc`.
+The mode is specified in the header of an encrypted file, so this option is ignored when `-d` is specified.
 * `-f`
     Force.
 Overwrites output file if it already exists.
 * `-v`